UBC-Thunderbots/Software/docs/getting-started.md

 ### Making Commits

-We don't impose any rules for how you should be committing code, just keep the following general rules in mind:
+We don't impose any rules for how you should be committing code, just keep the following general guidelines in mind:

 1. Commits should represent logical steps in your workflow.
 Avoid making commits too large, and try keep related changes together
 2. Commit messages should give a good idea of the changes made.
 You don't have to go in-depth with technical details, but no one will know what you've done if your commit message is "fixed broken stuff"